ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/combinators.md

 └─────────────┴──────────────────────┘
 ```

-Also `-OrDefault` can be used with a few combinators.
+Also `-OrDefault` can be used with another combinators.
 It is useful when the aggregate function does not accept the empty input.

 Query: